 Research

 A major goal of my research is to combine textually accurate interpretations of historical works with systematic analyses of the underlying philosophical positions.
-In particular, I apply methods and concepts from analytic philosophy of language to the study of historical positions (e.g., expressivism and contextualism).
+I apply methods and concepts from analytic philosophy of language to the study of historical positions.
 In turn, the classical texts also serve me as important sources of ideas for developing answers to current questions in philosophy of mind, epistemology, and philosophy of science.

-In my current research project The Life of the Mind, I am examining theories of mental development and personal growth in the tradition of transcendental philosophy and of philosophy of life in the nineteenth and early twentieth centuries that model the mind on a conception of life and place a particular emphasis on mental (or spiritual) life (“geistiges Leben”) and its significance for bodily-organic, inner-psychological, and interpersonal processes.
-It is particularly fascinating for me to see how the way of thinking about the relationship between mind and body and what makes us human persons has fundamentally changed with the rise and success of the natural sciences in recent centuries, and yet how the philosophical tradition I study remains vitally important for a more holistic understanding of human life.
+In my research project The Life of the Mind, I examine theories of mental development and personal growth in the tradition of transcendental philosophy and of philosophy of life in the nineteenth and early twentieth centuries.
+Philosophers working in this tradition often model the mind on a conception of life and place a particular emphasis on intellectual life (“geistiges Leben”).
+It is particularly fascinating for me to see how the way of thinking about the relationship between mind and body and about what makes us human persons has fundamentally changed with the rise and success of the natural sciences over the last few centuries, and yet how the philosophical tradition I study remains crucial to a more holistic understanding of human life.

-More recently, I have developed a strong interest in the work of women philosophers in the German tradition during the long nineteenth century, and have been particularly interested in the works of Lou Andreas-Salomé (1861–1937) and Edith Stein (1891–1942) – especially with regard to their theories of the “life of the mind”.
+I have a strong interest in the work of women philosophers in the German tradition during the long nineteenth century, and have been particularly fascinated by the works of Lou Andreas-Salomé (1861–1937) and Edith Stein (1891–1942) – especially with regard to their theories of the “life of the mind”.

 Research Projects